 - The smell of mold or mildew without a visible source

-Structural damage can be complicated and should be addressed right away.
-Having your home inspected by a qualified professional is key to your safety and your hurricane damage insurance claim.
-A Louisiana hurricane damage lawyer at our firm can help you determine the next steps following a hurricane and assist you with getting the damage to your property evaluated and repaired by experts in the field.
+Structural and water damage can be complicated and should be addressed right away.
+Having your home inspected by a qualified professional is key to your safety and your hurricane insurance claim.
+A Louisiana hurricane damage lawyer at our firm can help you determine the next steps following a hurricane and assist you with getting your property evaluated and repaired by experts in the field.

 - Loss of power or water